 Research has shown that curiosity improves learning, strengthens decision making, ignites innovation and is essential to growth and transformation.
 The good news is: like a muscle, curiosity is something you can strengthen.

 Whatever you do, choose to be curious.

 Choose to be Curious – A radio program all about curiosity.
 We feature research and theory, but mostly it’s conversations about how curiosity shows up in work in life.
-Wednesdays at 10 a.m.
-Eastern time in the DC area – WERA-LP 96.7 FM (with re-airs Fridays at noon); streaming live and later on demand at wera.fm and on Mixcloud, SoundCloud, and Apple Podcasts (iTunes).
-Like us on Facebook and follow us on Twitter to join the conversation.
-(Featured on WETA Arts, October 2016.)
-Curiosity is like a muscle.
-Think of this show as your personal trainer.
+The show airs Wednesdays at 10 a.m.
+Eastern time in the DC area on “Radio Arlington” WERA-LP 96.7 FM (with re-airs Fridays at noon); streaming live and later on demand at wera.fm.

 Leading with Curiosity – in development – A workshop designed with the leader in mind.
 In an intensive, highly interactive half-day workshop, we will look at how to use curiosity to build trust, make better decisions and ignite innovation.
 Choose to be curious and lead by example.
 Experience the power of your position in a new light–and have a little fun while you’re at it.

 Cultivating Curiosity – Let’s work together to develop a facilitated session that uses curiosity as its frame.
 What do you want in people’s heads, hearts and hands – and how we can use curiosity to get there?